AXA travel insurance

 Any new account opened or trip booked will not cover any cancellation:

-- where you cannot travel or choose not to travel because the World Health Organisation or any other government body’s advice in your home country or the country you are travelling to advises against travel due to a pandemic.
+- where you cannot travel or choose not to travel because the World Health Organisation or any other government body’s advice in the country where you are resident (this means the United Kingdom if you are resident there or the Channel Islands or the Isle of Man if you are resident in those places) or the country you’re travelling to advises against travel due to a pandemic.

 - where you cancel your trip and the reason for cancelling is not listed in the 'what is covered' section, including but not limited to an event you were due to travel to being cancelled, or your change in desire to travel.